ticketmaster/actions-on-google-kotlin/README.md

  * match implementation of nodejs closely so code can be maintained easily as features are added
  * pass all tests from nodejs SDK (using Spek framework)
  * support Api.Ai and Actions SDK (Api.Ai is top priority)
- * port samples
+ * port several, if not all samples
- * release artifact to maven central & jCenter

-# *** Work in progress ***

-Currently the Multimodal API and conversation-components sample are 100% ported.
-The Transaction API is partially ported.
+Currently the Multimodal API, Transaction API, conversation-components sample, and transaction are 100% ported for ApiAi platform.
+Actions SDK (direct request from Actions on Google w/o API.ai will be coming)

 You are welcome to use, make contributions, and report issues on this project.